buildout/buildout/doc/reference.rst

   ..
 Warning:: Offline mode is deprecated.

-     Its purpose has evolved over time and the end result doesn't make much sense, but it is retained for backward compatibility.
+     Its purpose has evolved over time and the end result doesn't make much sense, but it is retained (indefinitely) for backward compatibility.

-     If you think you want an offline mode, you probably want the :ref:`install-from-cache <install-from-cache-mode>` mode instead.
+     If you think you want an offline mode, you probably want either the :ref:`non-newest mode <non-newest-mode>` or the
+     :ref:`install-from-cache mode <install-from-cache-mode>` instead.

   In offline mode, no network requests should be made.
 It's the responsibility of recipes to adhere to this.
 Recipes that would